 -- Lower Loup Natural Resources District, $60,000, to make several improvements to Pibel Lake Recreation Area, which includes installation of an ADA compliant fishing pier near the day-use area

-In other action, the Commission rejected a package of wildlife amendment recommendations and asked staff to rework the recommendations that concerned fur harvesting.
+In other action, the Commission voted not to approve a package of wildlife amendment recommendations.
+The Commission also requested that staff further research a recommendation concerning fur harvesting.

 In addition, the commissioners: